chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 # Sample Table

-The purpose of this section is to make it as easy to create a new entity as possible.
+The purpose of this section is to make it as easy as possible to create a new entity.
 All you need to do is copy the below sql and perform a replace-all on 'changeme' to set the desired name.
 Here is an example vim substitute command to update 'changeme' to 'wf_request':

 ```vim
 :%s/changeme/wf_request/g